WHAT IS AN INCENTIVE PLAN?

 Offering incentives is a practice that has seen increased popularity over the past decade.
-In PayScale’s 2017 Compensation Best Practices Report, over 60 percent of organizations surveyed said they give individual incentives, and nearly a quarter of them reported giving team incentives.
+In PayScale’s 2021 Compensation Best Practices Report, over 50 percent of organizations surveyed said they give individual incentives, and around 17 percent reported giving team incentives..

 But what makes a good incentive plan?
 Like all things in compensation, it’s more complex than you’d initially think.
 But per usual, we’re here to help.
 Below, the five elements of a good incentive plan.
 Work through each of these as you design your incentive program, and you’ll ensure you’ve crafted strong, effective incentives.